rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! quote "1 Thessalonians 5:1-2"
     Now, brothers and sisters, about times and dates we do not need to write to you, for you know very well that the day of the Lord will come like a thief in the night.

-This view is by definition *not* millennialist, it should probably not be categorized in terms of "millennium".
+This view is by definition *not* millennial.
 Perhaps we shouldn't dignify millennialism as a theological category.

-We don't call Calvinists "aArminians", nor do we refer to Augustine as "aPelagian", and we never refer to Orthodox Christian beliefs as "aNestorian" or "aarianism
+E.g., we don't call Calvinists "aArminians", nor do we refer to Augustine as "aPelagian", and we never refer to Orthodox Christian doctrine as "aNestorian" or "aArian".

-like "partial preterism", we perhaps shouldn't dignify millennialism as a category.

-amillenialism should perhaps just be called the "biblical view" or the "orthodox view" as it requires no modern eisegesis and can be understood exegetically.
+The amillenium view should perhaps just be called the "biblical view" or the "orthodox view" as it requires n eisegesis and can be understood exegetically.

-not literal 1000 year

-one resurrection

-Jesus could come at any minute, "thief in the night"